heal and rebuild your marriage into something new.

 infidelity-therapist

 The discovery of your spouse's infidelity has left you reeling.
-You find yourself looking at your spouse and wondering who they are.
-You can’t imagine them with someone else.
+You find yourself looking at your spouse and wondering how they could do this to you.

 • To the betrayed partner...

-You want your questions about the affair answered.
-But even more than that, you want to know how and why this situation happened.
-You have thoughts like, "What the f*ck happened to our marriage that got us here?"
+— You also want to know how and why this situation happened.
+You have thoughts like, “How the f*ck did we get here?”

-You want to know that your spouse is on your team, that you’re both committed to making this work, and that your marriage can be saved.
+— You want to know that your spouse is on your team and that you’re both committed to making this work — and you want assurances that if this marriage is to continue, this will never happen again.

 • To the betraying partner...